ajvincent/composite-collection/README.md

   - `description` is the description of the argument for JSDoc.
   - `holdWeak` is true if the key represents a weakly held key, false for a strongly held key.
   - `options` is an object taking optional properties:
-    - `argumentType` is a JSDoc-printable type for the argument.
+    - `jsDocType` is a JSDoc-printable type for the argument.
     - `argumentValidator` is a lambda function with one argument, the same as argumentName, to validate the argument value in the class's methods.
     - The validator *must not throw*, and only return false when the validation for that argument fails.
 It must not do - or *return* - anything else.
     - The CodeGenerator will combine all the argument validators into a single "isValidKey" function.
 - `addSetKey(argumentName, description, holdWeak, options);` to specify ordered keys for sets
   - The arguments for `addSetKey` are the same as for `addMapKey`.
-- `setValueType(type, description, validator);` for maps, to specify the type of the value to store.
+- `setValueType(description, options);` for maps, to specify the type of the value to store.
-  - `type` is the type to provide to JSDoc.
   - `description` is the description to provide to JSDoc.
-  - `validator` is an optional lambda function with one argument, `value`, to validate the value in the class's methods.
+  - `options` has the same shape as `addMapKey`'s options.
 - `lock();` to lock the configuration.
 - `export default` the configuration.